Moroccan journalist denies charges of illegal abortion

-SALE, Morocco (AP) — A Moroccan journalist has appeared in a packed courtroom on charges that she had an illegal abortion after becoming pregnant while single.
+RABAT, Morocco (AP) — A Moroccan journalist appeared on Monday in a packed courtroom on charges that she had an illegal abortion after becoming pregnant while single.

 The case has gained attention among journalists and rights groups.